 Trademark Overview

 On Thursday, November 21, 2024, a trademark application was filed for CHARIOT with the United States Patent and Trademark Office.
 The USPTO has given the CHARIOT trademark a serial number of 98866261.
-The federal status of this trademark filing is NEW APPLICATION - RECORD INITIALIZED NOT ASSIGNED TO EXAMINER as of Thursday, November 21, 2024.
+The federal status of this trademark filing is NON-FINAL ACTION - MAILED as of Friday, May 16, 2025.
 This trademark is owned by The Board of Trustees of the Leland Stanford Junior University.
 The CHARIOT trademark is filed in the Computer & Software Products & Electrical & Scientific Products, Education & Entertainment Services, and Computer & Software Services & Scientific Services categories with the following description:

 Providing educational services in the fields of pain relief techniques and/or rehabilitation; providing educational services in the field of using incorporating immersive technology featuring haptics, motion capture, virtual reality, mixed reality, extended reality and/or augmented reality for patient care in various clinical scenarios